kubernetes/examples/staging/podsecuritypolicy/rbac/README.md

 pod "nginx" created
 ```

 Check the PSP that allowed the pod.
-Note, this could be the `restricted` or `privileged` PSP since both allow
-for the creation of non-privileged pods.

 ```
 $ kubectl get pod nginx -o yaml | egrep "psp|privileged"
     kubernetes.io/psp: privileged
-      privileged: false
 ```

+In the versions prior 1.9 this could be the `restricted` or `privileged` PSP
+since both allow for the creation of non-privileged pods.
+Starting from 1.9
+release, the `privileged` PSP will always be used as it accepts the pod as-is
+(without defaulting/mutating).

 ### Privileged user can create privileged pods